top of page

 Eyebrows are raised

-J(coughs and snivels): Oh - well, ‘tis good enough - else I live in poverty and want - even in the dancing slippers trade
+J(coughs and snivels): Aye, ‘tis good enough - else I live in poverty and want - even in the dancing slippers trade

-Ralph: Young Blackett - the inhalation of horse glue at your lasts perchance has made you ill - take a cottage on my estate, where yourself and Mary - who will grow to a shoemaking Sappho, by George! - will be lectured by my own Sapphic child who wanders from village to village hunting down sensitive poets - handsome, preferably - willing to hang off the hem of her skirts and thenceforth into eternity
+RM: Young Blacket, the inhalation of horse glue at your lasts perchance has made you ill - take a cottage on my estate, where yourself and Mary - who will grow to a shoe-making Sappho, by George! - can be lectured by my own Sapphic child (sighs) - who is currently wandering betwixt villages, hunting down sensitive poets (gasps) - not that my seraph flirts! - god forbid, but who would be willing to hang off the hem of her skirts

-Dallas: The bracing misery of our Northern coasts works marvels on that weak constitution Blacket - now! - off up North with our subscriptions in your pocket
+Dallas: The bracing misery of our Northern coasts will work marvels on your weak constitution - now! - off with our subscriptions in your pocket

-SJP: I shall be supercilious in acquiring dedications for your first volume - ‘To the Duchess of So Much, the Right Honble.
+SJP: Be assured, Blacket, I shall be supercilious in acquiring dedications for your first volume - ‘To the Duchess of So Much, the Right Honble.
 So-and-so, and Mrs. and Miss Somebody, these volumes are,’ &c. &c. - at least six families of distinction will share your plumes

 Joe waves goodbye, flush with pennies and hope